webplatform/docs-wpd/Architecture/index.md

 See also the [[WPD:Content_Requirements|Content Requirements]] page.

 ==Page Types==
-These are types of reference pages we need for the site's information architecture:
+These are types of reference pages we need for the site's information architecture.

+'''Note:''' These are basic primitives that need unique templates in MediaWiki; having a unique template allows us to perform queries and aggregations, and supplements the page hierarchy architecture structure as a method of categorization; another way of categorizing them is through MediaWiki categories that can be added to each page.
+There may be some templates that only reuse the same basic elements as other pages, such as page name, summary, syntax, and example; it is still useful to have unique templates for them for purposes of organization and querying.

 * [[WPD:Architecture/Common Aspects|Common Aspects]] which are included in all reference pages (transclusion?)
 * [[WPD:Architecture/JavaScript Statements|JavaScript Statements]]
 ** Subcategories: Control structures, declarations